Q. What is CID’s mission?

 Top of page

-Q. I have some college but not a degree can I still apply?
+Q. I have less than 60 semester hours of college; can I still apply?

 Top of page